 Holistic healing seeks to discover the underlying root cause of the disease rather than treating the symptoms and then empowers people, through education, to develop the understanding and tools they need to take control of their entire wellbeing

 Meditation is an easy to practice, self-empowering, scientifically proven method of activating the Relaxed Response.
-No matter what other modality is used to treat dis-ease, if the person is in Fight-or-Flight the chemical imbalance in their bodies, create an unhealthy (even toxic) environment for their cells to live in.
-Until the cells environment is brought into a healthy balance, the cells cannot thrive and any healing is superficial and short lived.
+No matter what other modality is used to treat disease, if the person is in Fight-or-Flight the chemical imbalance in their bodies create an unhealthy (even toxic) environment for their cells to live in.
+Until the environment of the cell is brought into a healthy balance, the cell cannot thrive and any healing is superficial and short-lived.

 When we learn how to control our thinking and how to take charge of the unconscious belief systems we may have inherited, we are empowered to move outside of fear and develop the habit of being in the relaxation response where, science has proven, the chemical changes which occur in one’s body can reverse illness and significantly contribute to maintaining a healthy body and a healthy mind.
 Meditation is the simplest, fastest and most effective way of achieving this.